ivanmrsulja/vivo-sample-data-generator/README.md

 1. Sizing.
 Using parameters in `sdg.properties` you can control the minimum and maximum:
     1. Number of colleges in the university
-    1. Number of departments within each college
+    2. Number of departments within each college
-    1. Number of faculty members in each department
+    3. Number of faculty members in each department
-    1. Numbers of works of each faculty member
+    4. Numbers of works of each faculty member
+    5. Number of projects, ranges for project participants and produced work
+    6. Number of grants, ranges for administers, fundraisers and grant participants
+    7. Number of equipment units, range for supportees
+    8. Number of conferences, invited talks and presentations per conference.
+Number of courses, as well as the range for number of participants per each event (where applicable)
-1. Text and Language.
+2. Text and Language.
     * All text is taken from the properties file.
 A language can be specified as a property.
 By replacing the text in the properties file with that of another language, and specifying the language tag,